RoboPhred/cultist-timejump/readme.md

 # Speedy Cultist

-This is a mod for Cultist Simulator to add a faster game speed and allow skipping ahead to the next situation event.
+This is a mod for Cultist Simulator that adds the ability to warp time ahead to when the next verb / situation completes.

 ## Usage

 Once the mod is installed, 2 hotkeys will be made active:

-- F7 - Set the game to a speed higher than "Fast"
-- F8 - Jump time ahead to the next event.
+- F7 - Jump time ahead to the next event.

 ## Installation